Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 ![add finance app](assets/simple-add-finance.png)

 We want to send an email to the user once the process is complete.
 It is common to stand up a microservice to handle sending emails.
-We’ll use HTTP connections from the main application to the email service to handle the connection.
+We’ll use HTTP connections from the main application to the email service.

 ![add finance app](assets/simple-add-email.png)